aunefyren/wrapperr/README.md

 - memory_limit=<b>enough M for the script to handle JSON data</b>
 - max_input_time=<b>enough seconds for the script to parse JSON data</b>

-You need to give PHP permission to edit files in the directory called <b>config</b>.
+You need to give PHP permission to read and write to files in the directory called <b>config</b>.

-The cache is stored at config/cache.json, but can be cleared using the admin menu.
+The cache is stored in config/cache.json, but can be cleared using the admin menu.

 Your password is hashed and stored in the config.json.